 What is the actual purpose of wearing a seatbelt in a car?

-Seatbelt advocates say the devices keep your body from lunging forward, getting thrown about the vehicle, or being ejected from the vehicle.
-After a high impact car crash, bodies with free range motion face a higher likelihood of being thrown into windows, doors, seats, the dashboard or windshield, causing serious injuries.
+Advocates say seatbelts prevent your body from lunging forward, getting thrown about the vehicle, or being ejected from the vehicle.
+In a high impact car crash unrestrained human bodies can be thrown into windows, doors, seats, the dashboard or windshield.
+This holds potential for serious injuries.
 Such impact also causes bodies to be ejected from a vehicle, often resulting catastrophic injuries or death.

 When you are fastened to your seat, the risk is diminished significantly.
 Results were so substantial that the Centers for Disease Control and Prevention (CDCP) found that more than half of people killed in motor vehicle accidents each year were not wearing seatbelts.
 The CDCP also states that wearing a seatbelt reduces the risk of sustaining a serious injury in a crash by 50%.
 Seatbelt use reduces the chance of fatality in a car accident by 45%.
 The CDCP’s study also confirms that every 3 out of 4 people who are ejected from the vehicle during a crash die from injuries and 30% of people who are not buckled up during a collision become ejected from the vehicle.

 Why do we have to wear seatbelts?
 Are they safer?

 Many share the belief that an airbag alone is enough to save you, so a seatbelt in addition to the air bag isn’t necessary.
 Unfortunately this belief is inaccurate and air bags have enough force to kill you if there is not a buckled seatbelt on your body to absorb your momentum and force.
 When your vehicle crashes into an object or other vehicle, your body is violently flung forward due to the fact that the vehicle was moving forward at a high speed then stopped short and suddenly upon impact.